-There are so many beautiful and useful stitches out there it’s impossible to know them all, but the appropriately named thermal stitch is defiantly on the list of amazingly good to know.
+There are so many beautiful and useful stitches out there it’s impossible to know them all, but the appropriately named Thermal Crochet Stitch is definitely on the list of stitches that are amazingly good to know.
 Especially if you need some extra insulation.

 If you don’t live in a cold climate you might think you have no use for it, but I submit that this stitch is good for anyone that doesn’t like burning their hands!